 What Do Their Aftercare Plans Look Like?

 This is another big one.
 Whether it’s substance abuse or eating disorders, successful recovery means being in it for the long haul.
-If you’re at a residential center, find out what your post-discharge plan looks like.
+If you’re at a treatment center, find out what your post-discharge plan looks like.
 Does the center offer outpatient visits?
 Will they refer you to a professional back home?
 Aftercare is absolutely necessary and it’s good to know upfront what that will look like.

 Can They Accommodate Special Dietary Needs?